cloudinary-community/gatsby-source-cloudinary/README.md

 ## 🏴‍☠️ Contribute

 Want to contribute to making the plugin even better?
-Feel free to send in issues and pull requests on feature requests, fixes, bugs, typos, performance lapses, or any other challenge faced with using our plugin.
+Feel free to send in issues and pull requests on feature requests, fixes, bugs, typos, performance lapses, or any other challenge faced using our plugin.